 I feel much more connected to myself and you.

-What do you need to reconnect?
+Do you think introverts have more peak experiences than extroverts?
+What do you need to reconnect with yourself?
 Tell me of a peak experience that changed you.

 *At least on the most commonly referred to versions of the pyramid.
 Maslow later added a level about Self-Actualization he called Transcendence.